Livox-SDK/livox_ros_driver/README.md

 [Timestamp synchronization](https://github.com/Livox-SDK/Livox-SDK/wiki/Timestamp-Synchronization)

-   ***Note:***
+&ensp;&ensp;&ensp;&ensp;***Note:***

-   (1) The time stamp synchronization function of livox_ros_driver is based on the LidarSetUtcSyncTime interface of Livox-SDK, and only supports GPS synchronization, which is one of many synchronization methods of livox devices.
+&ensp;&ensp;&ensp;&ensp;(1) The time stamp synchronization function of livox_ros_driver is based on the LidarSetUtcSyncTime interface of Livox-SDK, and only supports GPS synchronization, which is one of many synchronization methods of livox devices.

-   (2) Be sure to set the output frequency of GPRMC / GNRMC time information of GPS to 1Hz, other frequencies are not recommended.
+&ensp;&ensp;&ensp;&ensp;(2) Be sure to set the output frequency of GPRMC / GNRMC time information of GPS to 1Hz, other frequencies are not recommended.

-   (3) Examples of GPRMC / GNRMC format strings are as follows:
+&ensp;&ensp;&ensp;&ensp;(3) Examples of GPRMC / GNRMC format strings are as follows :

 ```bash
 $GNRMC,143909.00,A,5107.0020216,N,11402.3294835,W,0.036,348.3,210307,0.0,E,A*31